Self- Sabotage

 ##Avoidance of Conflict and Its Ramifications

-I’ve noticed that I often mess up my relationships by dodging conflict, and it's becoming more obvious in different parts of my life.
-This avoidance shows up in all sorts of ways, whether I'm dealing with friends, family, or coworkers.
-I usually back away from tough talks or awkward situations because I'm scared that facing them will lead to anger, disappointment, or even being rejected.
-This fear comes from past experiences where conflicts blew up and left me with emotional scars.
+I've realized that I often mess up my relationships by avoiding conflict, and it's becoming pretty clear in different areas of my life.
+This avoidance pops up in all sorts of ways, whether I'm dealing with friends, family, or coworkers.
+I usually shy away from tough talks or awkward situations because I'm scared that facing them will lead to anger, disappointment, or even rejection.
+This fear comes from past experiences where conflicts blew up and left me emotionally scarred.

 So, my tendency to avoid things is really creating a mess where misunderstandings just run wild.
 Instead of having open chats, we end up making assumptions, and both sides start feeling lonely and ignored.
 Not talking directly just leads to frustration and confusion, where everyone is left guessing what the other is thinking, often getting it wrong and drifting apart emotionally.
 This drift becomes a vicious cycle; as I pull back, the other person might feel neglected and start pulling away too, making the gap between us even wider.